 Any situation where a person dies because of someone else’s actions can result in criminal charges being filed against the alleged criminal offender.
 California law does not require malice (acting with intent to cause injury or death) or premeditation (deciding to kill before completing the act) for charges to be brought against a defendant who unlawfully takes the life of another person; the unlawful killing of a human being – a homicide – can still be punished even if the victim’s death was an accident.
 If you are facing homicide charges in San Diego, your freedom and your future are on the line.
 Your best chance at having the strongest possible defense against these serious criminal charges and preserving your freedom is to retain a skilled criminal defense lawyer to represent you.
-Contact Sevens Legal, APC today to schedule a free consultation with our award-winning San Diego criminal defense attorneys.
+Contact Sevens Legal Criminal Lawyers today to schedule a free consultation with our award-winning San Diego criminal defense attorneys.

 California Homicide Law